o-ran-sc/o-du-phy/docs/Transport-Layer-and-ORAN-Fronthaul-Protocol-Implementation_fh.rst

 Section extensions are not supported in this release.

-The definition of the C-Plane packet can be found lib/api/xran_pkt_cp.h and the fields are appropriately re-ordered in |br|
+The definition of the C-Plane packet can be found lib/api/xran_pkt_cp.h and the fields are appropriately re-ordered in order to apply the conversion of network byte order after setting values.
-order to apply the
+The comments in source code of xRAN lib can be used to see more information on implementation specifics of handling sections as well as particular fields.
-conversion of network byte order after setting values.
+Additional changes may be needed on C-plane to perform IOT with O-RU depending on the scenario.

 Ethernet Header
 ~~~~~~~~~~~~~~~